aki2o/vba-porter/README.md

 ============

 This is a addin of Excel.
-The addin provides the menu which import/export/run your VBA component on Excel.
+This addin provides the menu which import/export/run your VBA component on Excel.

 Feature